Wisconsin court tosses local wind turbine regulations

 "All the ordinances that tried to adopt standards of general applicability are out the window," he said.

-State lawmakers are considering a bill that would require the Public Service Commission to set uniform rules for the projects statewide and prohibit municipalities from adopting stricter regulations.
+State lawmakers are considering Wisconsin wind farm rules in a bill that would require the Public Service Commission to set uniform rules for the projects statewide and prohibit municipalities from adopting stricter regulations.
 Right now, the commission only approves the largest projects, those capable of producing more than 100 megawatts of electricity.

-The Assembly Committee on Energy and Utilities voted 10-2 last month for the bill, which is backed by business, labor, environmental and farm groups.
+The Assembly Committee on Energy and Utilities voted 10-2 last month for the bill, similar to other energy project bills moving through the Capitol.

 Rep. Jim Soletski, D-Green Bay and a bill sponsor, said he hoped it would pass both houses of the Legislature later this year and the recent ruling gives it more momentum.
-Some lawmakers from areas with restrictive ordinances had opposed the bill but now may have reason to support it, he said.
+Some lawmakers from areas with restrictive ordinances had opposed the bill amid battle lines on the energy bill earlier, but now may have reason to support it, he said.

 Uniform rules are still needed statewide because it's unclear how each municipality will apply the decision, Pawlisch said.

 A group called the Coalition for Wisconsin Environmental Stewardship has formed to oppose a statewide standard.
-The group says improperly sited wind farms can hurt property values, create too much noise and even send constantly flickering shadows into homes.
+The group says improperly sited wind farms and wind farm lines can hurt property values, create too much noise and even send constantly flickering shadows into homes.

-The ruling involved farmers who wanted to add a few wind turbines to their farm so they could sell power back to a utility to generate income.
+The ruling involved farmers who wanted to add a few wind turbines to their farm so they could sell power back to a utility via existing transmission route choices in the region to generate income.

 When Calumet County learned of the proposal in 2004, it put a moratorium on new wind turbines and then adopted an ordinance restricting them.
 The farmers filed a lawsuit claiming the county exceeded its authority.